Tiger Suit

 Tiger Suit is the third studio album by Scottish singer-songwriter KT Tunstall.
 It was released by Relentless Records in Ireland on 24 September 2010, in the United Kingdom on 27 September 2010 and in the United States and Canada on 5 October 2010.
 It was released in Europe on the 22 and 25 October 2010.
-The Japanese edition, released on 22 September, features two additional tracks: a cover of LCD Soundsystem's "New York, I Love You But You're Bringing Me Down" and "It Doesn't Have to Be Like This (Baby)".
+It was supported by the release of two lead singles, "Fade Like a Shadow" in the United States, and "(Still a) Weirdo" in the United Kingdom.
+The Japanese edition, released on 22 September, features two additional tracks – a cover version of "New York, I Love You But You're Bringing Me Down" by LCD Soundsystem, and "It Doesn't Have to Be Like This (Baby)".

+A commercial and critical success for Tunstall, the album peaked within the top five of the national singles charts in her native Scotland, as well as in the United Kingdom, and the top forty in several European territories including Ireland and Switzerland.
+In the United States, it peaked at number thirteen on the Top Rock Albums, and number forty-three on the main albums charts, the Billboard 200.
+It was awarded a Silver certification by the British Phonographic Industry (BPI).